Skip to main content

 Overview

 Gitar automatically reviews your pull requests and merge requests on GitHub and GitLab, providing AI-powered feedback on security, bugs, performance, edge cases, and code quality.
-Reviews appear directly in your PR/MR as part of the Gitar dashboard comment.

 Enabling Code Review